 The more she talks to me, the more determined I become to do exactly the opposite of what she suggests.
 For example she suggested I needed to put myself on the line more and face the public, so I only became more reclusive.
 Every time she suggests something I shoot it down right away.
 She gave up, and now she lets me do whatever I want.
 I live by the motto, “Everything you say, I am against.”
 This is translated from the original Italian by a wise old Italian Socialist man.

 Q: Mr. Woodleaf, is John Money for Nothing kind of like Mr. Hat on South Park?

-A: That is Dr. Woodleaf to you, Interviewer, and no, I am aware John is a real person.
+A: That is Dr. Woodleaf to you, and no, I am aware John is a real person.
 What do you think I am, Insane?!
 This interview is over.

-Interviewer: No wait, I admit I was out of line.
+Reporter: No wait, I admit I was out of line.
 Did he die or disappear?
 You claim he was one of your roommates.
 One more chance?!
 I get that you are just “playing” with the tourists.
 And John Money for Nothing is real, (long pause) or is he?